 Future trails will play a pivotal part in future recreational aspects of the community and become a more important aspect of transportation as the population continues to increase.
-Particular attention should be given to the management of Water Canyon.
-Planned investments should be made before it grows in popularity (refer to Kanarraville Falls).

 Agricultural Protection Areas

 State statute requires that general plans "identify and consider each agriculture protection area" Utah Code §10-9a-403(2)(c).
 Statute also requires the plan to recognize industrial and/or critical infrastructure materials protection areas.
 These protection areas are a section of land that has a protected, vested use of an agriculture, mining, or industrial nature for a period of 20 years.
 During the 20 year period, the land and use is protected from rezoning, eminent domain, nuisance claims, and state development.